djalbat/juxtapose/README.md

 );
 ```

-If you are not happy using `body` DOM element, create an element that references a root `div` element, say, either by passing the requisite CSS selector to the `Div` class constructor, or, if you have the DOM element to hand, using the static `fromHTML()` factory method:
+If you are not happy using `body` DOM element, create an element that references a root `div` element, say, either by passing the requisite CSS selector to the `Div` class constructor, or, if you have the DOM element to hand, using the static `fromHTML()` factory method of the `Div` class:

 ```js
 const easyui = require('easyui'),